The connection between nonzero density and spontaneous symmetry breaking for interacting scalars: Quantifying spontaneous symmetry breaking

 Another particularly natural choice ($ Q_\star$) is suggested by dimensional analysis.
 In $d$ dimensions, if there is only one marginal coupling $\lambda \phi^\alpha$, where $\alpha=2d/(d-2)$, and one mass scale (the pole mass $m_{\rm pole}$), keeping track of units of action $[S]$, one has

-As we shall see in the explicit example of $\lambda \phi^4$ in $d=4$ that these are exactly the values of $f_{\pi}$ and $\Q$ where the scaling behaviour changes.
+As we shall see in the explicit example of $\lambda \phi^4$ in $d=4$, these are exactly the values of $f_{\pi}$ and $\Q$ where the scaling behavior changes.
 Choosing $\Q_0=\Q_\star$ and plugging these values into eq.~\eqref{eq:scaling_asymp} we arrive at

 where $K_\star= K(\Q_\star)$.
 A redefinition of $\lambda$ is always compensated by a change of the value of $K_\star$ and a particularly physical choice can be made by defining the coupling in terms of a physical scattering amplitude at threshold~\cite{Joyce:2022ydd}.